eurocontrol-asu/node-fdm/docs/guide/quickstart.md

 # Quickstart

 This guide provides a complete overview of how to run **node-fdm** end-to-end.
 It provide the general workflow used by all architectures and the full OpenSky 2025 pipeline example.
-All paths assume you are at the repository root (where `config.py` lives).
+All paths assume you are at the repository root; each pipeline ships its own `config.yaml` under `code/opensky/` or `code/qar/`.

 ### General Pattern (Any Architecture)